devdemystified/intro-art-of-programming/lessons/day-one/day-one.md

 Our smoke test has demonstrated several qualities of good tests:
 - deterministic: the same input always produces the same output.
-- singular/focused: only test one condition at a time.
+- isolated: only test one condition at a time.
-- isolated: other test conditions don't affect this one.
+- independent: other test conditions don't affect this one.
 - reproduceable: the environment can be manipulated so a test passes or fails on demand.

 Notice that "complicated" is not a quality of a good tests.
 Numerous small, simple tests are much better than one big messy one.